Execute Juicebox people search with power filters and ATS export. Trigger: "find candidates", "people search", "juicebox search".

 Suggestions

-Consider adding more trigger term variations such as 'recruiting', 'sourcing candidates', 'talent search', or 'applicant tracking' to capture broader user intent.
+Consider adding more trigger term variations such as 'recruiting', 'sourcing', 'talent search', 'applicant tracking' to capture broader user language.

 | Dimension | Reasoning | Score |